Skip to main content

 Cross-architecture builds are much slower than being able to build on native hardware.
 However, if no native hardware is available they might be an acceptable compromise.

-$ sudo image-builder build --arch s390x qcow2
+$ sudo image-builder build --distro fedora-43 --arch s390x server-qcow2

 WARNING: using experimental cross-architecture building to build "s390x"